c0der78/yahtsee/README.md

 terminal-yahtsee
 ================

-a game of yahtzee on the terminal
+a multiplayer game of yahtzee on the terminal

 #### required libraries